dhis2/training-docs/content/tracker_use/README.md

 # Tracker Use

-This is where all the material for the tracker use course should go.
+This is where all the material for the tracker use academy should go.